-- 16. In numerous instances, Defendants script these prerecorded messages themselves.
-They then record and deliver the prerecorded messages through telemarketing calls to millions of consumers. - 17.
+- 15. In providing voice broadcasting services, Defendants use automated dialers to place telemarketing calls that deliver prerecorded messages to telephone numbers included in Defendants' database. - 16.
+In numerous instances, Defendants script and record these prerecorded messages themselves.
+They then deliver the prerecorded messages through telemarketing calls to millions of consumers. - 17.
 In numerous instances, Defendants' telemarketing calls deliver prerecorded messages that inform recipients that their automobile warranty is expiring, or is about to expire, and then give call recipients the option to speak with a "warranty specialist."
 One such prerecorded telemarketing message broadcast by Defendants on behalf of a client stated: